Icons of the Arctic

 Life on the sea ice

-Sea ice is the foundation of Arctic marine life, the ecosystem on which bears rely for every aspect of their lives.
-The ice is much more than just a platform to move and hunt – it is where they mate and raise their cubs.
+The ice is much more than just a platform to move and hunt – sea ice is the foundation of Arctic marine life, the ecosystem on which bears rely for every aspect of their lives.
+It is where they mate and raise their cubs.
 Sea ice is also essential habitat for their primary food, ringed seals, as seals pup and rest on the ice.

 Where the polar bears rangePolar bears live in Canada, the U.S., Greenland, Norway, and Russia.
 Scientists from the IUCN Polar Bear Specialist Group divide them into 19 sub-populations for monitoring and management purposes.

 Learn more about WWF’s work to keep polar bears and people safe.

 Current knowledge shows that polar bears have some capacity to adjust to the warming Arctic, but the loss of sea ice habitat may be happening too rapidly to allow for adaptation and there are no substitutes on land for the fat rich seals on which the bears depend.
 More northern polar bear populations may have an advantage, as the rate of sea habitat loss is lower - at least for now.

 Learn more about WWF’s efforts to determine where the sea ice will be most resilient, the Last Ice Area, and what this will mean for polar bears.

 To better understand the impact of oil spills on Canada's Beaufort Sea, an important habitat for polar bears, WWF has completed an oil spill trajectory modeling project.
 Explore the risks of oil spills for communities, wildlife and ecosystems in the Beaufort Sea at arcticspills.wwf.ca.

 The level and pace of change is new to the Arctic, and all involved are working to understand what it will mean for the future of the region and all those who call it home.